Select Page

 By their final training visit, they must have passed Level 1 maths and/or English to progress to Gateway.

 For the Level 3 Apprenticeship, learners must pass Level 2 maths and English to reach Gateway.
-If they haven’t yet, they’ll work toward it while on-programme.
+If they haven’t yet, they’ll work towards it while on-programme.

 In exceptional cases, where strong evidence shows that English and/or maths is a barrier but not affecting their KSB progress, an exemption may be granted by the End Point Assessment organisation.